 Not limiting itself as a generic ecommerce platform for traditional businesses, SquareSpace also provides specific features for various types of professionals such as artists, musicians, bloggers etc. too, at a price range that starts at $26/mo, making it one of the top Shopify alternatives.

-With the combination of a significant amount of flexibility, automation and the standard ecommerce platform features, LemonStand customers have launched stores that won tradeshow awards, founded startups that received high accolades from Internet industry pundits and generated over $400,000 in pre-sales, raised $4 million of funding, even created new business models and more.
-With all this going for it, LemonStand can certainly be a good alternative to Shopify especially for innovative businesses, despite the rather steep entry-level plan price ($49/mo., going up to $149/mo.).
+With the combination of a significant amount of flexibility, automation and the standard ecommerce platform features, LemonStand customers have launched stores that won trade show awards, founded startups that received high accolades from Internet industry pundits and generated over $400,000 in pre-sales, raised $4 million of funding, even created new business models and more.
+With all this going for it, LemonStand can certainly be a good alternative to Shopify especially for innovative businesses and their new “all-inclusive” pricing policy which means that all core features are available in every pricing plan.
+The only difference is in the number of orders you can take each month, with 75 orders per month for the $19/mo Starter Plan.

 Loaded with all the standard features of an online shopping cart service with some extras like affiliate marketing program creation, dropshipping support etc. and priced just about at par with the average industry rates ($19/mo.
 To $129/mo.), 3dCart is another worthy substitute for Shopify.